UTSA vs. UAB NCAA Football Odds, Plays and Insights | November 20, 2021

 - UAB has played 10 games, with six wins against the spread.

-- This year, the Blazers have one ATS win in two games as an underdog of 4.5 points or more.
+- The Blazers have been underdogs by 4.5 points or more two times this season and covered the spread once.

-- UAB's games this year have eclipsed the over/under in 33.3% of its opportunities (three times in nine games with a set point total).
+- UAB's games this year have gone over the total in three out of nine opportunities (33.3%).

-- UAB is 6-1 against the spread and 7-1 overall in games when it scores more than 19.0 points.
+- UAB is 6-1 against the spread and 7-1 overall when the team notches more than 19.0 points.

-- The Blazers have turned the ball over 14 times, six fewer times than the Roadrunners have forced turnovers (20).
+- The Blazers have 14 giveaways this season, while the Roadrunners have 20 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.